ebmdatalab/euctr-tracker-code/README.md

 fab deploy:live
 ```

-WARNING: Currently the code is copied from your local directory.
-When the paper is published, we can perhaps make the github
-repository public, so the server can easily fetch the code
-directly.
+The code and data are updated via git from the master branch
+of their repositories.

 The configuration is in `fabfile.py` and the `deploy` directory.

+When settings up a new server:
-Environment settings live in `/etc/profile.d/eutrialstracker_live.sh`
+* Put environment settings live in `/etc/profile.d/eutrialstracker_live.sh`
+* Put SSH keys for the git repositories in `/var/www/eutrialstracker_live/ssh-keys`

 Loading new data